Disney 3-D Camera Rig

 Disney Rig development:

-Steve Hines with cardboard mock up, and in the trial assembly stage, August 1981.
+Steve Hines with the mock up, and assembly of the first few parts to be delivered, August 1981.

 Publication of photos approved by Dick Fox, Director of R&D, wed Enterprises, Jan.
 30, 1984.